rouille/YelpKaggle/README.md

 8. ambience_is_classy
 9. good_for_kids

-Note that this is a multi-instance multi-label (MIML) classification problem.
-Each business has multiple photographs (117 images on average, see [eda.ipynb](eda.ipynb)) and predictions ned to be made at the business level.
+This is a multi-instance multi-label (MIML) classification problem.
+Each business has multiple photographs (117 images on average, see [eda.ipynb](eda.ipynb)) and predictions need to be made at the business level.

 One option is to first obtain a features vector for each instance and then combine them accordingly.
-In this case, we will have one feature vector for each of the 2,000 and 10,000 businesses in the training and test datasets, respectively, which will be used in a standard supervised learning task.
+In this case, we will have one feature vector for each of the 2,000 and 10,000 businesses in the training and test datasets, respectively, which can be used in a standard supervised learning task.
 The other option is to map each instance to the label of its corresponding business and proceed to classification.
 Then, for each label, the output probabilities can be averaged.

 Multiple labels can be assigned to each business.
 This means it will be necessary to take the label dependencies into account for classification.

 ## What's in the Repository and Summary of Results
 Here is a short description of the different files available in this directory: